A quantitative central limit theorem for Poisson horospheres in high dimensions: The Euclidean case

 \subsection{Acknowledgement}

-We wish to thank Matthias Schulte (Hamburg) for motivating us to study the problem addressed in this paper.\\ DR and CT were supported by the German Research Foundation (DFG) via CRC/TRR 191 \textit{Symplectic Structures in Geometry, Algebra and Dynamics}.
+We wish to thank Matthias Schulte (Hamburg) for motivating us to study the problem addressed in this paper. {We also thank two anonymous referees for their valuable comments that helped us to improve our text.}\\ DR and CT were supported by the German Research Foundation (DFG) via CRC/TRR 191 \textit{Symplectic Structures in Geometry, Algebra and Dynamics}.
 ZK and CT were supported by the German Research Foundation (DFG) via the Priority Program SPP 2265 \textit{Random Geometric Systems}.
 ZK was also supported by the German Research Foundation (DFG) under Germany’s Excellence Strategy EXC 2044 – 390685587 \textit{Mathematics M\"unster: Dynamics -- Geometry -- Structure}.